pubnub/c-sharp/unity/Mac-Linux-Android-Standalone/README.md

 4. This will run the PubNub example in the Android emulator.
 5. The code uses the pre-compiler flag UNITY_ANDROID to distinguish between other platforms.
 6. If running on the emulator please enable GPU emulation.
-7. Target Android version 4 (Ice cream sandwich) and above.
+7. Target Android version 4 (Ice cream sandwich) or above.

 #### Running the Tests

-1. Open up the Unity Project from Standalone (Mac and Linux), Android or Standalone (Windows) folder.
+1. Open up the Unity Project from Mac-Linux-Android-Standalone folder.
 2. From the "Unity test tools" menu select the "Unit test runner" option.
 3. Run the tests by clicking the "play" button or by selecting the individual tests.